AdobeDocs/express-add-ons-docs/src/pages/samples.md

 - React Spectrum
 - Webpack

-**APIs Leveraged:**<br/>
+**Features Leveraged:**<br/>

-- [OAuth API's](../../references/index.md#authorize-using-oauth-20) to authorize the user with the Dropbox service.
+- [OAuth API's](./references/addonsdk/app-oauth/) to authorize the user with the Dropbox service.
-- [Drag and Drop APIs](../../references/index.md#drag-and-drop) to support dragging and dropping images to the document.
+- [Drag and Drop](./references/addonsdk/addonsdk-app/#enabledragtodocument) to support dragging and dropping images to the document.
-- [Import API](../../references/index.md#import) to add the image to the document when the gif is clicked.
+- [Import Content](./references/addonsdk/app-document.md) to add the image to the document when the gif is clicked.

 ## [Giphy](https://github.com/AdobeDocs/express-add-on-samples/tree/main/marketplace/giphy)
 Allows users to search for popular gifs and add them to the document.